tankefugl/NS/README.md

-# Natural Selection v3.2.2
+# Natural Selection v3.3

 [![Build Status](https://travis-ci.org/ENSL/NS.svg?branch=develop)](https://travis-ci.org/ENSL/NS)

-This is a complete rebuild of the game [Natural Selection] for Windows, Linux, and OS X. It includes updates and fixes by pierow, Prefix, fmoraw, Bacsu, puzl, and others.
+This is a rebuild of the game [Natural Selection] for Windows and Linux.

 ## Downloads